 The mausoleum, the wax house.

-She is done being the prefect image of a woman who everyone expects to see.
+She is done being the perfect image of a woman who everyone expects to see.
 The timidity she showed in the first couple stanzas has been driven off, along with the “third person” who is largely responsible for how she felt in the first place.